-20 apartments for rent in Belltown, Seattle, WA
+20 apartments for rent near Belltown, Seattle, WA

 Belltown is a Seattle neighborhood located at the north end of downtown Seattle.
 Running from Stewart to Mercer Street, the neighborhood was once historically known as the Denny Regrade.
 Originally a hill called Denny Hill, which belonged to William Bell, was flattened to make room for the growing downtown Seattle in the early 1900s.